Rob Auton - "I heard a rumour that Cadbury is bringing out an

 established in a post-war effort to "provide a platform for the flowering of

+the human spirit".
 That same year, eight theatrical companies "gatecrashed" the official

 Festival by organizing their own event, outside the official auspices of the